AshKyd/msrand/README.md

 myrng.rand();
 ```

-To fetch a random number between 0 and a desired amount:
+To fetch a random number between 0 and a specified amount:

 ```
-// Return a random number with a max of 10 myrng.randMax(10);
+// Return a random number from 0-9 myrng.randMax(10);
 ```